How to set up a Shopify store and make it awesome

 However, not only can you save your raw material information, but in your bill of materials, you can also track:

 To view and create a bill of material (or product recipe) in Katana, simply follow these 4 steps:

 Log in to Katana or sign up for the 14-day free trial if you don’t yet have an account.

 To access your bill of materials, simply select one of the products.
-Once you have accessed the Product Card, make sure to then select the “Product Recipe” tab.
+Once you have accessed the Product Card, make sure to select the Product Recipe/BOM tab.

 From here, you’ll now be able to create, reconfigure, and edit the respective quantities on this bill of material.

-And that’s it!
-Ooh, fun fact, the stock cost will automatically update too (assuming the relevant fields have been correctly filled in).
+And that’s it.
+Ooh, fun fact, the stock cost will automatically update, too (assuming the relevant fields have been correctly filled in).

 Consider this chapter a quick QuickBooks bill of materials tutorial.

 If you’re using QuickBooks Desktop Premier, Enterprise, or Accountant, you can find your QuickBooks bill of materials under the Inventory Assembly (sometimes called an assembly).

 But what is an Inventory Assembly?
 Basically, it’s an Item in QuickBooks.